Kochen-Specker Contextuality

-As we anticipated, our model departs from the NCHV model discussed in Sec.~\ref{sssec:NCHV}.
-If $A,B$ are compatible observables, it must necessarily be $p[+ \bigcdot -| B A B]=0$, as it follows immediately from Eq.~\eqref{eq:nchvdef}.
-Consider now the case of $A$ and $B$ not compatible.
-Terms that are not experimentally accessible are still well defined in this theory, such as, e.g., $p[(+|A) \text{ and } (+|B)]$, namely, the probability that the first measurement gives the outcome $+1$, both in the case of a measurement of $A$ and of a measurement of $B$.
-However, the outcome probability $p[+ +| A B]$ for their sequential measurement does not correspond to the one above, and it is, in fact, not included in the description given by the NCHV theory.
-In this sense, the present discussion extends the NCHV framework to a new hidden variable theory that includes the description of sequences of incompatible measurements, and in which certain outcomes are allowed to depend on the particular sequence of measurements, if such a sequence involves incompatible measurements.
+As anticipated, our model departs from the NCHV model discussed in Sec.~\ref{sssec:NCHV}.
+If $A$ and $B$ are compatible observables, it must necessarily be that $p[+ \bigcdot -| B A B]=0$, as it follows immediately from Eq.~\eqref{eq:nchvdef}.
+Consider now the case where $A$ and $B$ are not compatible.
+Terms that are not experimentally accessible are still well defined in this model, such as $p[(+|A) \text{\&} (+|B)]$, namely, the probability that the first measurement gives the outcome $+1$, in the case both of a measurement of $A$ and of a measurement of $B$.
+However, the outcome probability $p[+ +| A B]$ for their sequential measurement does not correspond to the previously mentioned one, and it is, in fact, not included in the description given by the NCHV model.
+In this sense, the present discussion extends the NCHV framework to a new hidden-variable model that includes the description of sequences of incompatible measurements, and in which certain outcomes are allowed to depend on the particular sequence of measurements, if such a sequence involves incompatible measurements.
 This is a central point common to all analyses of experimental imperfections.

-For measurements that are assumed to be compatible, say $A$ and $B$, the hidden variable theory satisfies the usual noncontextuality conditions:
+For measurements that are assumed to be compatible, say $A$ and $B$, the hidden-variable model satisfies the usual noncontextuality conditions:

-where $v(A_i| S,\lambda)$ denotes the value assigned by the hidden variable theory to the observable $A$ in position $i$ in the sequence $S$ for a given $\lambda$.
-Notice that Eq.~\eqref{eq:nc_seq} is a condition on the hidden variable model that is not directly experimentally testable, hence, it cannot be taken as an operational definition of compatibility.
+where $v(A_i| S,\lambda)$ denotes the value assigned by the hidden variable model to the observable $A$ in position $i$ in the sequence $S$ for a given $\lambda$.
+Notice that Eq.~\eqref{eq:nc_seq} is a condition on the hidden-variable model that is not directly experimentally testable, hence, it cannot be taken as an operational definition of compatibility.
 How can we quantify the disturbance introduced by a measurement in this model?
 The first observation is that for this model the following inequality holds